systemd/mkosi/mkosi/resources/man/mkosi.1.md

 `shell`
 :   This builds the image if it is not built yet, and then invokes
-    `systemd-nspawn` to acquire an interactive shell prompt in it.
+    `systemd-nspawn` to run an interactive shell in the image.
+This doesn't require booting the system, it's like a better chroot.
 An optional command line may be specified after the `shell` verb, to be invoked in place of the shell in the container.
 Use `-f` in order to rebuild the image unconditionally before acquiring the shell, see below.
 This command must be executed as `root`.

 `boot`
-:   Similar to `shell`, but boots the image using `systemd-nspawn`.
-An
+:   Similar to `shell`, but instead of spawning a shell, it boots systemd in the
-    optional command line may be specified after the `boot` verb, which can contain extra nspawn options as well as arguments which are passed as the *kernel command line* to the init system in the image.
+    image using `systemd-nspawn`.
+An optional command line may be specified after the `boot` verb, which can contain extra nspawn options as well as arguments which are passed as the *kernel command line* to the init system in the image.

 `qemu`
 :   Similar to `boot`, but uses the configured virtual machine monitor (by